GETTING THERE

 Baggage:

-Take a photograph of your suitcase prior to handing it over at check-in.
-Bags do get lost and, while in my experience they are usually delivered quite quickly, it can be a real drag if you don’t know what your bag looks like.
-On the same note, carry basics (glasses, contact lens solution, etc.) with you on the plane so that, if your bag should get lost, you can get by for a few days.
+Take a photograph of your suitcase prior to handing it over at check-in!!!
+Bags do get lost and, while in my experience they are usually delivered quite quickly, it can be a real drag if you can’t remember what your bag looks like.
+On the same note, carry basics (glasses, contact lens solution, medication, cellphone, etc.) with you on the plane so that, if your bag should get lost, you can get by for a few days.
 And definitely bring any valuables (laptops, electronics, jewelry) with you on the plane.
 There have been reports of thefts at the hands of baggage handlers.

 Documents:

-Please bring a photocopy of your passport with you to Rome – the front pages suffice (where your photograph, passport number, and the date of issue, etc. are recorded).
-I will collect these so that if anything should happen to your passport, we can easily get a replacement.
+It’s not a bad idea to bring a photocopy of your passport with you to Rome along with the real thing, of course – signature page will suffice (where your photograph, passport number, and the date of issue, signature, etc. are recorded).
+This is so that, if anything should happen to your passport, we can easily get a replacement.

 Personal safety/pickpocketing: